Best Odoo Cloud Hosting Providers 2026

 What should I look for in Odoo hosting?

-Odoo cloud hosting costs vary significantly by provider.
+Prices vary a lot by provider.
 OEC.sh starts at $0/month for the platform (plus cloud costs from $5/month).
 Cloudpepper starts at $45/month.
-Skysize begins at $29/month.
-Odoo.sh effectively starts around $100/month when including required Enterprise licensing.
-For a typical 10-user deployment, expect $63/month with OEC.sh vs $485/month with Odoo.sh - a difference of over $5,000 annually.
+Skysize is $29/month.
+Odoo.sh runs around $100/month minimum with required Enterprise licensing.
+A typical 10-user setup: $24/month with OEC.sh Free plan vs $389/month with Odoo.sh, over $4,300/year difference.

 Is Odoo.sh worth the price compared to alternatives?

-Odoo.sh can be worth the price for organizations that require official Odoo support, prefer single-vendor solutions, and have budget for mandatory Enterprise licensing ($300+/month for typical deployments).
-However, many businesses find alternatives like OEC.sh provide equivalent or better features at 50-87% lower total cost.
-Honestly evaluate whether official vendor support justifies the premium for your use case.
+Odoo.sh can be worth it if you need official Odoo support, want a single vendor, and have the budget for mandatory Enterprise licensing (~$249/month for 10 users).
+That said, many businesses find OEC.sh gives them the same features at up to 70% lower total cost.
+Ask yourself whether official vendor support is worth the premium for your situation.

 Can I host Odoo Community Edition without Enterprise license?